-The graph shows the data currently being collected by schools from August 2012 to August 2013.
+The graph shows the data collected by schools from August 2012 to August 2013.

 - National Influenza Like Illness: The number of individuals across England going to see their General Practitioner with Influenza Like Illness (per 100,000 of the population).
 This is data collected by the Royal College of General Practitioners (RCGP) and is one of the best indicators for flu activity (read more about it here).